-Note: Each continuation course will be charged to the student tuition of \$500; the continuation course bares no credits and is not covered by Financial Aid.
+Note: Enrollment in each continuation course will include a student tuition charge of \$500.
+Continuation courses bear no credit and are NOT covered by Financial Aid.

 The Doctoral Dissertation is the Capstone of the Doctoral study, and it showcases your individual work.
 The Dissertation is also a permanent record of original research.
 TUW is committed to the preservation and dissemination of the research contributions of its Doctoral students; most of the requirements outlined in this Catalog were established with that commitment in mind.